SeqviriouM/english-courses/english.md

 10. What is the police going to do?
 11. The scissors aren't very sharp.
 12. Four days isn't enough for a good holiday.

+### Oxford Practice Grammar.
+Unit 144

+**ex.
+A**

+1. If I ask my boss, he'll give me some time off work, I expect.
+2. Well, if there are enough people, we can hire a minibus.
+3. I won't be going if it's too expensive.
+4-5.
+It won't cost much if we all share the cost.
+6-7.
+If I see the others later on tonight, I ask them if they want to go.

+**ex.
+B**

+1. If Rachael fails her driving test, she can take it again.
+2. If United lose, Tom will be upset.
+3. If the office is closed, Mark can't get in.
+4. If Nick arrives a bit early, he can help Tom to get things ready.
+5. If the party is going on all night, no one will want to do any work tomorrow.
+6. If Emma misses the train, she can get the next one.
+7. If Matthew is going to enter the race, he'll probably win it / If Matthew enters the race, he'll probably win it.

+**ex.
+C**

+1. If you get promoted, your salary goes up.
+2. If I drink coffee late at night, I can't sleep.
+3. If you don't pay the bill, you will get a warning letter.
+4. If I try to run fast, I get out of breath.
+5. If someone enters the building, the alarm goes off.